Ribadavia, Spain: What to pack, what to wear, and when to go [2024]

 • Travel adapter

-A plug adapter that supports outlet types C and F. Ensure that you get the right kind.
-A lot of adapters that you can buy are simply plug changers and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C and F. Check that you pick the right kind.
+Many adapters currently being sold are simply plugs and expect your devices to change the voltage themselves.
 If your electronics can't do that they could get fried.
-This one should be appropriate for most locations.
+This one should be appropriate for most places.

 • Power bank for devices